bravojuandb/classicbook-etl-pipeline/README.md

 **Juan David Bravo**
 Aspiring Data Engineer with a background in classical languages and philosophy.
 Bridging ancient texts with modern data pipelines.

+---

+✅ **Status**: This project is now complete.
+The full ETL pipeline — from text extraction to SQL query analysis — has been successfully implemented and documented.